kentcdodds/js-mocking-fundamentals/README.md

 <hr />

 <p align="center" style="font-size: 1.2rem;">
-  Learn how mocking in JavaScript tests works by implementing them from scratch!
+  Learn how mocking in JavaScript tests works by implementing them from scratch with Rowley!
 </p>

 <hr />